 Applicant groups must submit the applications by 3:00 p.m.
-EST on the due date specified on the timeline for the applicable RFP cycle.
-The application narrative to establish a charter school may not exceed 85 pages and the required attachments may not exceed an additional 85 pages, with certain exceptions outlined in the Attachment X. Upon submission, NYSED staff will screen the Full Applications for compliance with submission requirements.
+ET on the due date specified on the timeline for the applicable RFP cycle.
+The application narrative to establish a charter school may not exceed 85 pages and the required attachments may not exceed an additional 85 pages, with certain exceptions outlined in the Section IV: Table of Required and Optional Attachments.
+Upon submission, NYSED staff will screen the Full Applications for compliance with submission requirements.